PriscilaMdeLima/vendix/README.md

 # vendix
 This is a simple sales management system implemented in Java.
-It allows users to perform CRUD operations on products via a console-based interface.
+It allows users to perform CRUD operations on products via a console-based interface

 ## Features
 - Add new products